ainneo/js-accord-dom-traversal/README.md

-This is a vanilla JS accordian, showcasing JavaScript DOM travesal.
+This is a vanilla JS accordian app - showcasing JavaScript DOM travesal.